opendocsg/slw-judgments-backfill/2008_SGHC_68/report.md

  [emphasis added]

-63     In _Singapore Island Country Club v Hilborne_ [1997] 1 SLR 248, the test for successfully relying on estoppel by convention was set out.
+63     In _Singapore Island Country Club v Hilborne_ <span class="citation">[1997] 1 SLR 248</span>, the test for successfully relying on estoppel by convention was set out.
 First, there must be a course of dealings between the two parties in a contractual relationship; second, the course of dealings must be such that both parties must have proceeded on the basis of an agreed interpretation of the contract and third, it must be unjust to allow one party to go back on the agreed interpretation.
 This formulation of the test was

-most recently approved of by the Court of Appeal in _MAE Engineering Ltd v Fire-Stop Marketing Services Pte Ltd_ [2005] 1 SLR 379.
+most recently approved of by the Court of Appeal in _MAE Engineering Ltd v Fire-Stop Marketing Services Pte Ltd_ <span class="citation">[2005] 1 SLR 379</span>.

 64     Turning to this case, the defendant chose to run her case based on the sole ground that she and the plaintiff had accepted a particular state of things as the foundation of the course of dealings between them.
 As such, she contended that the positive representations and/or silence of the plaintiff meant that this contributed to an agreed assumption on which they dealt with one another.